Return to Home

 The second approach is based on the client sending an HTTP or HTTPS post to a web server and getting an XML response.
 The server can be either the DSI Secure Web Server or a web server that supports FastCGI, such as Apache.
 The client, may be either an HTML page using JQuery or Ajax or a Java application typically using Swing or both at the same time.
 The Java application can also use Java Web Start to allow easy deployment to remote clients.

-This method is more suitable when the client is a remote system that you do not have direct contol over.
+This method is more suitable when the client is a remote system that you do not have direct control over.

 The down side of this is that it requires the usual coding for maintaining state and the client must periodically poll the server if it needs to see some server event.